Winter Carnival Fun Facts and History

 In its early years, a handful of events included ski jumping and cross country ski races.
 The street events were added in the 2nd Annual Winter Carnival.
 The event has come quite a long way since its inception in 1914 when the first Winter Carnival was held on Wood Chuck Hill (the current location of the Colorado Mountain College campus).
 Today hundreds of participants and thousands of spectators take part in a variety of alpine, Nordic, freestyle, snowboarding and other unique events at venues throughout town.

 In 1970, Jon Banks joined his father Claudius, and there were 2 lighted men for several years.
-Jon still serves as the lighted man today.
+Jon still serves as the Lighted Man today.
 Today, the suit that is powered by a 12-volt D.C. gas recombination battery consists of 32 Roman candles, 12 sky rockets and a metal cylinder mounted on a football helmet studded with flashing lights.
 The costume weighs 70 pounds.
-It takes about five o six people to put the entire outfit on Jon Banks, The Lighted Man.
+It takes about five to six people to put the entire outfit on Jon Banks, the Lighted Man.

 The Street Events which are coordinated by the Steamboat Springs Chamber are one of the most popular events of the week long Winter Carnival.
 Thank you to everyone involved in making the street events a success.
 Also, thank you to all of the spectators who take the time out of their day to partake in all the fun.
 As long as there is winter in Routt County, we look forward to continuing the tradition and winter celebration of the Steamboat Springs Winter Carnival!